MicrosoftDocs/architecture-center/docs/example-scenario/apps/jenkins.md

 ### Scaling the Jenkins server

-You can scale the Jenkins server VM up or down by changing the VM size.
-The [solution template for Jenkins on Azure][azure-market] specifies the DS2 v2 size (with two CPUs, 7 GB) by default.
-This size handles a small to medium team workload.
-Change the VM size by choosing a different option when building out the server.

-Selecting the correct server size depends on the size of the expected workload.
+When you [create a VM and install Jenkins](#nstall-and-configure-jenkins), you can specify the size of the VM.
+Selecting the correct VM server size depends on the size of the expected workload.
 The Jenkins community maintains a [selection guide][selection-guide] to help identify the configuration that best meets your requirements.
 Azure offers many [sizes for Linux VMs][sizes-linux] to meet any requirements.
 For more information about scaling the Jenkins primary, refer to the Jenkins community of [best practices][best-practices], which also includes details about scaling Jenkins.

 ## Availability considerations